karan89200/ImageCaption/README.md

-# Streamlit App for [Project Name]
+# Streamlit App for Image Captioning

 ## Description
-Welcome to the **[Project Name]** Streamlit app!
-This is a web-based application built using Python and Streamlit to [briefly describe the functionality of the project].
+Welcome to the *Image Caption Generator** Streamlit app!
+This is a web-based application built using Python and Streamlit to https://imgcap.streamlit.app/ .
 This project leverages powerful machine learning and data visualization tools to provide an intuitive and interactive experience for the users.

 ---